IanGrav/lab-02/README.md

 /* 4.
 What are the input parameters and return value of socket()
 	*
 	socket() takes three input parameters:
-	The first is an int "domain" which holds the adress family of the socket (such as AF_INET for an IPv4 internet adress).
+	The first is an int "domain" which holds the address family of the socket (such as AF_INET for an IPv4 internet adress).
 	The second is an int "type" which holds the type of the socket, for example SOCK_STREAM for a stream-oriented connection or SOCK_DGRAM for a connectionless communication.
 	The third is an int "protocol" which holds the protocol to be used, such as "IPPROTO_TCP" for TCP, "IPPROTO_UDP" for UDP,